GajaGuerrini/item-randomizer/README.md

 User case:

-1. fill the second box with items, each in new line:
+1. fill the bigger textbox with items, each in new line:

 bedroll
 food